StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 # Tinbus
 The main characteristic of tinbus are:
+1. Requires a bus that provides a logical OR of the dominant signal (LINBUS, CANBUS, SAE J1708, Open collector)
 1. Compatible with standard UART signalling (8N1 : 8 data bits, no parity and one stop bit)
 1. Media access is CDMA/CS/NDA (Carrier Sense Multiple Access / Collision Detection / Non-Destructive Arbitration)
 1. Does not require a bus master or controller
 1. Can provide power and data over two wires (Signal and Ground)
-1. Clocks can be +/-33% when not implemented with a statndard UART
+1. Clocks can be +/-33% when the timing is not implemented with a standard UART
 1. Galvanic isolation can be achieved with minimal cost and complexity
-1. Compatible with any physical line drivers that provide a logical OR of the dominant signal (LINBUS, CANBUS, SAE J1708, Open collector)

 ## Line Encoding
 Tinbus is compatible with standard UART encoding.
 It only encodes one bit per character to ensure: